AmaanKhanGit/RoyalOpticals/README.md

 -This project is open-source but dont try to copy it.

 💖 Built with passion using Vite + Vanilla JS
--Finalize: The project has been completed in 31 Dec 2025
+-Finalize: The project has been completed in 1 Dec 2026 -README.md: Updated at 11-01-2026